jear/Labs/Docker/README.md

 e6c6ypgcxdy2  p            1/1       lab7-2.labossi.hpintelco.org:5500/cloudnativeapp_p
 ```

-In order to use the application you'll now have to connect to http://c6.labossi.hpintelco.org/
+In order to use the application you'll now have to connect to your system hosting th web application (in our case http://c6.labossi.hpintelco.org/)

 You should see a message in your browser saying:
 ```